alexgladd/rumudge/README.md

   def quit
     self.response = "Goodbye!\n"

-    # call finish to signal that you're done
+    # call finish to signal that the controller should terminate
     finish
   end
 end